soumith/nvblog_rnnlstm/nvidia_parallelforall_blogpost.md

 However, to tackle certain problems, you need to look at past experiences and give a different answer.

 If you send word by word into a feed-forward network, asking it to predict the next word, it will do so, but without any notion of current context.
-To understand why context is important, look at this example of predicting the next word, given just the previous word:
+To understand why context is important, look at this example:

+**Predicting the next word, given just the previous word**

 ![simplePredict](NLP-contextless.gif)